SDM-TIB/Dragoman/README.md

 # ![Dragoman](https://github.com/SDM-TIB/Dragoman/blob/master/images/dragoman.png "Dragoman")
 An Optimized, RML-engine-agnostic Interpreter for Functional Mappings.
 It planns the optimized execution of FnO functions integrated in RML mapping rules, interprets and transforms the rules into function-free ones efficiently.
 Since Dragoman is engine-agnostic it can be adopted by any RML-compliant Knowledge Graph creation framework.
+Read more about [Dragoman](https://doi.org/10.15488/13537)

 ## You can use Dragoman with your own library of functions!
 Here is [how](https://tib.eu/cloud/s/ikjiHyf8RNrEHSY):
 1. Make a copy of functions.py that is located in ./Interpreter/ and rename it (we consider it as new_function_script.py)